 - changes in work hours or night shifts

-The National Sleep Foundation identifies several symptoms of insomnia.
-People who suffer from the disorder report at least one of these symptoms:
+People who experience insomnia usually report at least one of these symptoms:

 - waking too early in the morning